UKTV/management-logging/README.md

 * The output in the render isnt always HTML so added a try except
 * Added in CSS to wrap text in the admin
+* Fix to pass through args and options to management command

 Version 1.0.3
 -------------